 Look Back In Anger/"Heroes"/What In The World/Golden Years/Fashion/Let's Dance/Breaking Glass/Life On Mars/Sorrow/China Girl/Scary Monsters/Rebel Rebel/White Light-White Heat/Station To Station/Ashes To Ashes/Space Oddity/Young Americans/Fame.

-This CD was to be appear simultaneously with the semi-official Australian Serious Moonlight DVD, which also dropped 'Cat People'.
-However, the release was cancelled and not distributed.
+This CD was supposed to appear simultaneously with the semi-official Australian Serious Moonlight DVD, which also dropped 'Cat People'.
+The volume drop in the intro of 'Station To Station' indicates that this even is a straight rip.
+Thankfully, the release was cancelled and not distributed.
 Only very few copies have slipped through to collectors.

 |Glass Spider Live